-- trace the historical perspectives of psychological testing - develop skills in construction and development of psychological testing - develop skills in administration and interpretation of the psychological tests - develop skills in writing the psychological test report UCAT
+- trace the historical perspectives of psychological testing - develop skills in construction and development of psychological testing - develop skills in administration and interpretation of the psychological tests - develop skills in writing the psychological test report

 - 1.1.
 Psychological Test: Meaning and history of psychological tests, Characteristics of psychological tests and their assumptions - 1.2.
-Classification of Psychological Tests : Classification based on the criterion of administrative conditions, scoring, time limit in producing the response, nature of contents of items and purpose objective - 1.3.
-Error in Psychological Tests : Concept, types of errors, concept of tree score, observed score and error score and the relationships between them, ethical issues in psychological testing : Ethical principles of American Psychological Association (APA)
+Classification of Psychological Tests: Classification based on the criterion of administrative conditions, scoring, time limit in producing the response, nature of contents of items and purpose objective - 1.3.
+Errors in Psychological Tests: Concept and types of errors, concept of true score, observed score and error score and their interrelationship, ethical issues in psychological testing: Ethical principles of American Psychological Association (APA)

 - 2.1.
-General Steps of Test Construction: Item writing - Meaning of item and types of items, general guidelines for item writing - 2.2.
-Item Analysis: Meaning and purpose of item analysis, composing the items - objective items, subjective items and response bias, item difficulty, item discrimination, inter-item correlation, item-total correlation and item-criterion correlation - 2.3.
+General Steps of Test Construction: Item writing Meaning of item and types of items, general guidelines for item writing - 2.2.
+Item Analysis: Meaning and purpose of item analysis, composing the items objective items, subjective items and response bias, item difficulty, item discrimination, inter-item correlation, item-total correlation and item-criterion correlation - 2.3.
 Norms: Meaning and types (Age norms, grade norms, Z-score norms, T-score norms and stanine score norms)

 - 3.1.
 Reliability of a Test: Meaning, importance and types of reliability - 3.2.
-Methods of Establishing Reliability: Test-Retest, Paralled-Forms, Split-Half, Rational Equivalence - 3.3.
+Methods of Establishing Reliability of a Test: Test-retest, Parallel-forms, Split-half, Rational equivalence - 3.3.
 Factors influencing reliability, methods of improving reliability of a test

 - 4.1.
-Test Validity: Concept and importance, types of validity; Factors influencing validity of a test, relation of validity to reliability of a test - 4.2.
+Validity of a Test: Concept and importance, types of validity; Factors influencing validity of a test, relation of validity to reliability of a test - 4.2.
 Tools of psychological testing and assessment - 4.3.
 Applications of Psychological Testing in Educational Setting : Guidance and counseling Testing of intelligence, aptitude, attitude and interest etc.